NeuraXenetica/liniarote/liniarote_py/README.md

-# LINIAROTE: A PROGRAMMING LANGUAGE FOR TRANSVALENT MATHEMATICS
+# LINIAROTE: A programming language for transvalent mathematics

 The Liniarote package is a Python implementation of a command-line interface for the Liniarote programming language, an open-source programming language